 AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the government of Aruba’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Aruba’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.

 * * *

-This replaces the Country Specific Information for Aruba dated November 16, 2009, with no significant changes.
+This replaces the Country Specific Information for Aruba dated February 22, 2013 with no substantive changes.